Ryan Young

 In 2022, Petrie was named both the AVCA National Coach of the Year and earned VolleyballMag.com's unanimous selection as its National Coach of the Year.

-Seven times Petrie has been named the West Coast Conference Coach of the Year (2004, 2008, 2010, 2013, 2017, 2019, and 2022) and has been named the AVCA Pacific South Region Coach of the Year on three occasions (2013, 2017, and 2022).
+Eight times Petrie has been named the West Coast Conference Coach of the Year (2004, 2008, 2010, 2013, 2017, 2019, 2022, 2025) and has been named the AVCA Pacific South Region Coach of the Year on three occasions (2013, 2017, and 2022).

-Petrie has helped develop 11Â All-Americans in her 25Â years heading the program.
-Another 12Â players have earned honorable mention All-America recognition.
+Petrie has helped develop 27 All-Americans in her 27 years heading the program, including two First Team All-America selections.

-In Petrie’s 26 years as head coach, the Toreros have dominated the West Coast Conference postseason awards, as in:
+In Petrie’s 27 years as head coach, the Toreros have dominated the West Coast Conference postseason awards, as in:

-- 10 Players of the Year
+• 11 Players of the Year

-- Four Defenders of the Year
+• Four Defenders of the Year

-- Three Setters of the Year
+• Four Setters of the Year

-- 11Â Freshmen of the Year
+• 11 Freshmen of the Year

-- One Libero of the Year
+• Two Libero of the Year

-- And 65Â All-WCCÂ First Team selections
+• And 69 All-WCC First Team selections

-In 2024, Coach Petrie achieved a remarkable milestone, securing her 500th career win with a dominant 3-0 sweep at Gonzaga.
+In 2024, Petrie achieved a remarkable milestone, securing her 500th career win with a dominant 3-0 sweep at Gonzaga.
 Under her leadership, the Toreros posted a strong 19-9 overall record and a 14-4 finish in WCC play, tying for second place in the conference.
 The team’s season was highlighted by an undefeated run at the LSU Invitational and statement victories over No. 17 BYU and WCC rival Pepperdine.
 Several players flourished under Petrie’s guidance, earning conference and academic honors.
 Isabel Clark was named WCC Freshman of the Year, while Kylie Munday earned WCC Setter of the Year honors.
 Clark, Kristen Erland, and Haylee Stoner were selected to the All-WCC First Team, Nemo Beach was named to the All-WCC Second Team, and Madi Allen and Kennedy Osunsanmi received All-WCC Honorable Mentions.
 Stoner was also recognized on the All-WCC Academic Team, with Olivia Bennett earning a WCC Academic Honorable Mention.

 In 2023, Petrie steered the Toreros to a 16-10 overall record and a 12-4 mark in conference play, which was good for a third-place finish in the West Coast Conference.
 Outside hitter Nemo Beach was named the WCC Freshman of the Year alongside All-WCC First Team selections for Leyla Blackwell, Kylie Pries, and Amber Stivrins, and an All-WCC Second Team recognition for Haylee Stoner.
 Additionally, Stoner (First Team) and setter Isadora Tercariol (Honorable Mention) earned WCC academic honors.